Skip to main content

 August 30, 2007 [posted]

-the National Library of Medicine® has decided to discontinue the printing of the Medical Subject Headings (Supplement to Index Medicus®), sometimes known as the Black and White MeSH.
+The National Library of Medicine® has decided to discontinue the printing of the Medical Subject Headings (Supplement to Index Medicus®), sometimes known as the Black and White MeSH.
 We have received a great number of comments on this proposal, and are grateful for the input.
 Overall, it appears that our impression that few would be inconvenienced by the discontinuation of the printed edition was correct.
 Given the high cost of printing even a few copies of the book, we do not see the benefit as justifying the expense.
 For those wishing a souvenir copy, the 2007 MeSH will continue to be available from the Government Printing Office until December 2008.

 In response to concerns expressed by several individuals, we plan to make available a set of PDF files containing the various hierarchies.
 These will be formattted in such a way as to make printing them on 8 1/2" x 11" paper feasible, enabling a user to print out and review an entire tree easily.